Ohio State nav bar

 For example, a researcher might operationally define the variable " test anxiety " as the results of a self-report measure of anxiety experienced during an exam.
 A "study habits" variable might be defined by the amount of studying that actually occurs as measured by time.

-These precise descriptions are important because many things can be measured in a number of different ways.
-One of the basic principles of any type of scientific research is that the results must be replicable.
+Replication means repeating an experiment in the same way to produce the same results.
 By clearly detailing the specifics of how the variables were measured and manipulated, other researchers can better understand the results and repeat the study if needed.

 Some variables are more difficult than others to define.
-How would you operationally define a variable such as aggression ?
+For example, how would you operationally define a variable such as aggression ?
 For obvious ethical reasons, researchers cannot create a situation in which a person behaves aggressively toward others.

-In order to measure this variable, the researcher must devise a measurement that assesses aggressive behavior without harming other people.
-In this situation, the researcher might utilize a simulated task to measure aggressiveness.
+To measure this variable, the researcher must devise a measurement that assesses aggressive behavior without harming others.
+The researcher might utilize a simulated task to measure aggressiveness in this situation.

 Hypothesis Checklist